Menu

 • Iceland is one of the safest countries in the world.

 • Iceland takes equality seriously and is one of the most feminist countries.
-They elected to first female president.
+They elected the first female president.

 • Only 3% of the country’s population falls out of the middle class.

-• In 2008 the nation’s banking system systematically collapsed, leading to an economic crisis.
-It led to political instability.
-In 2014 they mostly recovered, believed led mainly by tourism.
+• In 2008, the nation’s banking system systematically collapsed, leading to an economic crisis and political instability.
+In 2014, they mostly recovered, believed to have been led mainly by tourism.

 • Most Icelandic are descendants of Norse or Gaelic settlers.